phantasma-io/phantasmaphoenix-gitbook/developers/sdks/unity/basic-concepts.md

 #### SendRawTransaction

 `SendRawTransaction` is a method provided by the Phantasma Unity SDK that allows you to interact with the Phantasma blockchain in a way that can change its state.
 This method is used to perform actions such as transferring assets or invoking smart contracts that modify the blockchain's data.
-When you use `SendRawTransaction`, the transaction is signed and broadcasted to the network, and if it is successfully executed, it results in an updated state on the blockchain.
+When you use `SendRawTransaction`, you broadcast a signed transaction to the network, and if it is successfully executed, it results in an updated state on the blockchain.

 #### InvokeRawScript